mo7ammed-saleh/Face_Detection_using_RPi/README.md

 ## Detailed Steps:
 1. Configure the Raspbeery Pi to control the Pi remotely [(Click Here)](https://www.youtube.com/watch?v=BpJCAafw2qE&t=1201s)

-2. Create your Python virtual environment and install NumPy and Compile OpenCV 4 from source [(Click Here for full details)](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/)..
+2. Create your Python virtual environment and install NumPy and Compile OpenCV 4 from source [(Click Here for full details)](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/).

-3. Test the camera using this code [here full details with commenet]().
+3. Test the camera using this [code](https://github.com/mo7ammed-saleh/Face_Detection_using_RPi/blob/main/Face_Recognition/Face_Detection/Camera_Test.py) in full details with commenet.
   * Run the virtual environment 'workon cv'
   * open the path file if you have svaed your py file in a directory using `cd` command, in my case I will run the folowing command `cd Face_Recognition/Face_Detection`
   * Run you camera test file by using `python` folowed by your file name, in my case `python Face_Detection.py`